 - Combine 1 tablespoon of chlorine bleach with 1 gallon of water.

 - Soak toys in the solution for two minutes.

 - Rinse thoroughly and let them air dry in an upright position.

 This will work with plastic pool toys and noodles.
 Foam is a material that lets bacteria and mould grow quickly.
 Mouldy foam toys should be replaced.

 You can also use an alternative variation where you use 2 tablespoons of chlorine bleach.
 Then dip a brush into the solution and start scrubbing away.
 Always thoroughly rinse and let the pool toys air dry when finished.

 Storage After Play

-- Rinsed and rid of any excess water
+- Ensure toys are rinsed and free of excess water

-- Completely dry (with towel or set to air dry)
+- Completely dry with a towel or airy dry

-Now that your child’s favourite toys are clean, we have great pool hacks that will save you time and money on your pool maintenance!
-Spend less time cleaning and more time swimming!
+Now that your child’s favourite toys are clean, check out our great pool hacks!
+Save time and money and spend more time swimming!